 Yes!
-In Massachusetts, buildings account for 60% of the pollution.
+Buildings account for 60% of the pollution in Massachusetts.
 PV systems taking over for any gas or oil systems create immediate improvement in your community.
 Additionally, they are huge stepping stones into using electric vehicles (EV).
 Once you have established a cheaper source of power, getting accustomed to the transition to an EV is now easier and cheaper than before.

 What are the effects of renewable energy (RE) on existing infrastructure?

 A reliance on RE would distribute production across America.
-Instead of a few scattered power plants serving a massive area, RE would disperse jobs across all communities providing job opportunities to people who can not pick up and move to the select locations of power plants.
+Instead of a few scattered power plants serving a massive area, RE would disperse jobs across all communities.
+This provides job opportunities to people who can not pick up and move to the select locations of power plants.

 Are there any external cost benefits?

 Depending on how you look at it there are a few, but keep in mind these require a long term mindset.
 Perhaps for your forever home and office building?